howtographql/howtographql/content/backend/graphql-js/4-connectors.md

 1. Import the function you've just created.
 2. Wrap the whole app setup code with an async function.
 That's just so you can use **[async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)** syntax, now that there's an asynchronous step.
 You could use [promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) syntax instead as well.
 3. Call the MongoDB connect function and wait for it to finish.
 4. Put the MongoDB collections into the `context` object.
-This is a special GraphQ object that gets passed to all resolvers, so it's the perfect place to share code (such as connectors like this) between them.
+This is a special GraphQL object that gets passed to all resolvers, so it's the perfect place to share code (such as connectors like this) between them.
 5. Run the `start` function

 <Instruction>